sloev/pycorm/README.rst

         :alt: Documentation Status

-a pico orm that uses jsonschema
+Model class with fields that translate to jsonschema fields.
+Classes can be instantiated from dictionaries and will auto populate fields with right type (only Models)

-* Free software: ISC license
+* Free software: MIT
 * Documentation: https://pycorm.readthedocs.org.

 Features
 --------

-* TODO
+Python objects from dictionaries, including dotnotation and jsonschema validation.

 Credits
 ---------